There are a few factors which could be the underlying reason that is causing this habit:

 Mouth Guard – These guards cover your teeth and are made from a bendy rubber (similar to gum shields worn by rugby players).

-If you have suffered from teeth grinding and require dental work, please do not hesitate to call us to arrange your free consultation today.
+If you have suffered from teeth grinding and require dental work, please do not hesitate to call us to arrange a consultation today.